-How the MCU Was Made: The Long Road to Getting ‘Captain Marvel’ on Screen
+Captain Marvel: Making the MCU's First Female-Led Superhero Movie

 "How the MCU Was Made” is a series of deep-dive articles that delve into the ins and outs of the development history, production, and release of all the Marvel Studios movies

 As Marvel Studios morphed from a young, scrappy, and hungry upstart to one of the most popular—and consistent—franchise-makers around, audiences began clamoring for different kinds of stories in the MCU.
-Yes the dark fantasy of Thor: The Dark World was different from the gritty reality of Captain America: The Winter Soldier which itself was different from the comedic heist tone of Ant-Man, but all of these films were led by white, male superheroes.
-The MCU certainly had its share of interesting female characters—Scarlett Johansson’s Black Widow chief among them—but one had yet to lead a superhero movie of her own.
+The dark fantasy of Thor: The Dark World was different from the gritty reality of Captain America: The Winter Soldier which itself was different from the comedic heist tone of Ant-Man, but all of these films were led by white, male superheroes.
+The MCU certainly had its share of interesting female characters—Scarlett Johansson’s Black Widow chief among them—but a woman had yet to lead a superhero movie of her own.

-That changed with Captain Marvel, which admittedly arrived rather late in the game (it was the 21st Marvel Studios movie released), but soared to immense box office heights nonetheless and just may pave the way for the future of the MCU post-Avengers: Endgame.
+That changed with Captain Marvel, which admittedly arrived rather late in the game (it was the 21st Marvel Studios movie released), but soared to immense box office heights nonetheless and helped pave the way for the future of the MCU post-Avengers: Endgame.
 This is the story of how Marvel’s first female-led superhero movie was made.

 While it took over a decade for Marvel to bring Captain Marvel to the screen, the studio had actually been considering an adaptation of this particular comic book for quite some time.
 A script was written in the Marvel writers program (which existed in the early days of Marvel Studios), alongside other long-gestating projects like Blade and a Nick Fury movie that failed to come to fruition.
 And Joss Whedon tried to introduce the character in Avengers: Age of Ultron, but Feige wouldn’t let him, saying that he wanted a chance to introduce audiences to Captain Marvel via the character's origin story instead of bringing her into the MCU fully formed.